Monday, May 28, 2018

 When Thor: Ragnarok came out with acclaim in 2017, and so did Black Panther in the following year, both these films strengthened box office records while outperforming most features that aren't even part of the Marvel Cinematic Universe.
 The hype gets large as the wait is over for the newly released film AVENGERS: INFINITY WAR, which the ongoing public has all been enthusiastic about its larger-than-life scale.
 Better than Age of Ultron, this is the franchise's darkest and most unexpected movie that contains a melancholic cliffhanger copied off from the same scenario as The Empire Strikes Back.
 This ending is heart-wrenching and may shock and surprise everyone who isn't a Marvel fan.

 INFINITY WAR has a profound emotional impact on the storyline with action sequences and splendid visuals.
-Additions to the movie were the additional heroes that just crossed over from previous stand-alone films of the MCU.
+The additions to the movie were the additional heroes that just crossed over from previous stand-alone films of the MCU.
 These include Spider-Man, Guardians of the Galaxy, etc. (except a few like Ant-Man, The Wasp and Captain Marvel, who all have forthcoming movies before they appear in the second part of the feature).
-All this big movie with an excessive running time of 149 minutes.
+All this big movie comes with an excessive running time of 149 minutes.
 It is even better than the first instalment of The Avengers.

 The actors are back in the large ensemble cast as the lead and supporting characters for this hugely structured and big-budgeted crossover.
 Josh Brolin is one of these actors.
 He gets a chance to portray the known villain Thanos after being introduced to the character in fewer early Marvel movies.
 Brolin gives all he has to make the infamous Mad Titan a complex character with powerful motives.
 It achieved a constantly threatening antagonist than the MCU has envisioned in Killmonger and Loki.
 The music score was perfect with the continuing collaborations of Alan Silvestri, who has returned to compose the third instalment of The Avengers.